TritonDataCenter/node-bunyan-syslog/README.md

-bunyan-syslog is a stream for [bunyan](https://github.com/trentm/node-bunyan) that consumes `raw` records from bunyan and sends them to a syslog server (UDP).
+bunyan-syslog is a stream for [bunyan](https://github.com/trentm/node-bunyan) that consumes `raw` records from bunyan and sends them to a syslog server.

 # Installation